Radiative hydrodynamic simulations of FIP fractionation in solar flares: Introduction

-Coronal rain forms as a result of runaway cooling caused by a rapid increase in the radiative loss rate.
 It has long been known that thermal non-equilibrium (TNE) can produce coronal rain \cite{antiochos1991,muller2003}, where quasi-steady heating near the footpoints of loops \cite{froment2018} or open field lines \cite{scott2024} drives a slow accumulation of mass higher in the corona, and a localized imbalance between heating and radiative losses then initiates the cooling that leads to rain.
 Although this process can cause rain, it requires relatively long heating timescales of perhaps 30 or more minutes.
 By contrast, rain can form with short heating timescales (seconds) when driven by abundance variability.
 A recent flare observation found a possible difference between the abundances in a post-flare loop and the rain that formed there \cite{brooks2024}, suggesting that variability in low-FIP elemental abundances may contribute to the formation of coronal rain.

 It is therefore important to determine (1) how abundances change during flares, and (2) how these changes relate to the formation of coronal rain.
-Older active regions typically contain loops with coronal abundances \cite{baker2018}, but magnetic reconnection events that heat the plasma also generate Alfv\'enic and slow-mode waves that can drive further fractionation \cite{laming2009,laming2012}.
+Magnetic reconnection events that heat the plasma also generate Alfv\'enic waves that can drive the fractionation that produces coronal abundances \cite{laming2009,laming2012}.
 Ponderomotive acceleration in these models predicts a sharp enhancement in low-FIP elements near loop footpoints, suggesting that evaporation could carry fractionated material into the corona \cite{laming2021}.
 Since the ponderomotive force acts only on ions, and ionization fractions vary with chromospheric depth, the depth from which plasma evaporates could influence the resultant abundances in the corona.
-In this work, we explore this idea directly: we assume the presence of low-FIP abundance spikes near the footpoints of loops and examine how evaporation transports this material into the corona.
+In this work, we explore this idea directly: how does the fractionation depth in the chromosphere affect the evolution of abundances in the corona?
+We assume the presence of low-FIP elemental abundance spikes near the footpoints of loops and examine how evaporation transports this material into the corona.